sake92/sbt-hepek/README.md

 //logLevel in hepek := Level.Debug // enable to see which objects are rendered
 ```

-Note that this is the first version of this project, currently in development (SNAPSHOT).
+ Note that this is the **first version** of this plugin, currently in development (SNAPSHOT).

 ## Using

-There is one main goal of sbt-hepek, called `hepek`.
+There is one goal of sbt-hepek, called `hepek`.
 When executed, it will render all Scala `object`s that extend [`Renderable`](https://github.com/sake92/hepek-core/blob/master/src/main/java/ba/sake/hepek/core/Renderable.java)
 trait to respective files, relative to the `hepekTarget` folder.